Research

 appwrite-utils-cli

-is a powerful command-line interface tool designed for Appwrite developers who need to manage database migrations, schema generation, data import, and much more.
-This CLI tool facilitates complex tasks like setting up databases, running migrations, generating schemas, and managing backups efficiently, making it an indispensable part of your Appwrite project management.
+is a powerful, YAML-first command-line interface tool designed for Appwrite developers who need to manage database migrations, schema generation, data import, and comprehensive project management.
+Built on a modular architecture with enhanced performance, this CLI tool facilitates complex tasks like setting up databases, running migrations, generating schemas, and managing backups efficiently.
+With version 1.0.0, the CLI introduces a completely refactored import system with 50%+ complexity reduction, YAML-first configuration, and sophisticated data handling capabilities.

 To use appwrite-utils-cli